 2 T. almond or rice milk

-1/2 c. goji berries, cacao nibs, mini chocolate chips, dried fruit etc.
+1/2 c. goji berries, cacao nibs, mini chocolate chips (Enjoy Life is a great allergy-friendly brand), dried fruit etc.

 - In a food processor, pulse the dates until they are roughly chopped and about the same size pieces.
 Add the oats, nuts, and flax; pulse for about 30 seconds, or until all ingredients are a uniform texture.
 Add the extract and milk and pulse for a few more seconds.
 Add your choice of additional ingredients (1/2 cup of goji berries, cacao nibs, chocolate chips, dried fruit, etc.) and pulse until they are evenly distributed throughout the “dough” and no large chunks remain.